This prize recognises inspirational, innovative and dedicated people working in primary education.

 The selection committee will consider the following aspects of nominations for this prize:

-- Contributing to the design of an innovative and effective science curriculum.
+- Contributing to the design of an innovative and effective science curriculum

-- Enthusing pupils through practical science.
+- Enthusing pupils through practical science

-- Raising the profile of chemistry in the curriculum and through extra curricular activities so that pupils are inspired to become more aware of chemistry and its relevance to society.
+- Raising the profile of chemistry in the curriculum and through extracurricular activities so that pupils are inspired to become more aware of chemistry and its relevance to society

-- Championing inclusion and diversity in science education.
+- Championing inclusion and diversity in science education

-- A commitment to continuing professional development.
+- A commitment to continuing professional development

-- Supporting the development of colleagues and encouraging wider collaboration.
+- Supporting the development of colleagues and encouraging wider collaboration

-- Contributing to the evidence base for science teaching and sharing of good practice.
+- Contributing to the evidence base for science teaching and sharing of good practice

-- Other indicators of esteem indicated by the nominee/nominator.
+- Other indicators of esteem indicated by the nominee/nominator

-Education Division Awards Committee
+Education Prize Committee

-- Dylan Williams, University of Leicester
+- Bhavik Patel, University of Brighton

 This prize was created in 2020, as part of a series of changes introduced following an independent review of the Royal Society of Chemistry’s recognition programmes.